Robert Redford: 1980–1998: Directorial debut

 Redford did not direct again until The Milagro Beanfield War (1988), a well-crafted, though not commercially successful, screen version of John Nichols's acclaimed novel of the Southwest.
 The Milagro Beanfield War is the story of the people of Milagro, New Mexico (based on the real town of Truchas in northern New Mexico), overcoming big developers who set about to ruin their community and force them out with tax increases.

 Redford continued as a major star throughout the 1990s and 2000s.
 In 1992, he released his third film as a director, the period drama A River Runs Through It, based on Norman Maclean's novella, starring Craig Sheffer, Brad Pitt and Tom Skerritt.
 Redford received a nomination for the Golden Globe Award for Best Director.
 This was a return to mainstream success for Redford as a director and brought a young Pitt to greater prominence.
 In 1994, he directed the exposé Quiz Show about the quiz show scandal of the late 1950s.
 In the latter film, Redford worked from a screenplay by Paul Attanasio with cinematographer Michael Ballhaus and a cast that featured Paul Scofield, John Turturro, Rob Morrow and Ralph Fiennes.
 David Ansen of Newsweek wrote, "Robert Redford may have become a more complacent movie star in the last decade, but he has become a more daring and accomplished filmmaker.
 'Quiz Show' is his best movie since 'Ordinary People'".

-In 1993, he starred in Indecent Proposal as a billionaire businessman who tests a couple's morals; the film became one of the year's biggest hits.
+In 1993, Redford starred in Indecent Proposal as a billionaire businessman who tests a couple's morals; the film became one of the year's biggest hits.
 He co-starred with Michelle Pfeiffer in the newsroom romance Up Close & Personal (1996), and with Kristin Scott Thomas and a young Scarlett Johansson in The Horse Whisperer (1998), which he also directed.
 Redford also continued work in films with political contexts, such as Havana (1990), playing Jack Weil, a professional gambler in 1959 Cuba during the Revolution, as well as Sneakers (1992), in which he co-starred with River Phoenix and Sidney Poitier.